Mapping Future Imaginaries – Global

 Georgia McLellan

 Georgia (Whakatōhea & Ngāi Te Rangi) is a doctoral candidate at Waipapa Taumata Rau (The University of Auckland).
-Her PhD, titled: Assembling Māori Kuku (Green-lipped mussel) Economies seeks to discover how kuku have been economized, how these economies have shifted over time and how they encompass customary considerations, local livelihoods and high-value export industry.
-Through this work, Georgia is also attempting to map kuku economies and to ground this mapping in a Māori epistemology.
+Her PhD, titled Assembling Māori Kuku (Green-lipped mussel) Economies, seeks to discover how kuku has economized, how these economies have shifted over time, and how they encompass customary considerations, local livelihoods, and high-value export industry.
+Through this work, Georgia is also attempting to map kuku economies and ground this mapping in a Māori epistemology.

 Contact me: gmcl740@aucklanduni.ac.nz